jlacefie/sfguide-snowflake-python-api/README.md

 This project demonstrates how to build and deploy a custom API powered by Snowflake.
 It uses a simple Python Flask API service running on AWS Lambda using Serverless Framework.
 Connectivity to Snowflake is made via key pair authentication.

 ## API Documentation
-API documentation with samples is located at this URL https://documenter.getpostman.com/view/36644187/2sA3duGtDu
+API documentation with samples is hosted by Postman [here](https://documenter.getpostman.com/view/36644187/2sA3duGtDu)

 ## Configuration